Cast of Wonders 418: So Much Cooking

 About the Author

 Naomi Kritzer is a science fiction and fantasy writer living in St. Paul, Minnesota, who has been writing science fiction and fantasy for twenty years.
 Her short story “Cat Pictures Please” won the 2016 Hugo and Locus Awards and was nominated for the Nebula Award.
-Her book CATFISHING ON CATNET won the Minnesota Book Award and the Edgar Award, was a finalist for the Nebula Award, and as of the beginning of June 2020 it is currently a finalist for the Locus Award, the ITW Thriller Award, and the Lodestar “Not a Hugo” award.
+Her book CATFISHING ON CATNET won the Minnesota Book Award , the Edgar Award, and the Lodestar (“Not a Hugo”) Award for best YA, and was a Finalist for the Nebula, Locus, and ITW Thriller Awards.
+The sequel, Chaos on Catnet is nominated for the 2022 Lodestar (“Not a Hugo) Award.

 Naomi also writes about politics (mainly elections) in Minneapolis and Saint Paul, as a hobby and as a form of public service.

 About the Narrator

 Diane Severson is a lyric soprano specialized in Early Music, specifically Baroque and medieval music and Lieder/Art Song.
 She is an enthusiastic teacher of singing (taking her cues from her mentor the late Cornelius Reid and his long-time student and mentor in her own right Carol Baggott-Forte).

 Diane has been involved in the Speculative Poetry Scene (yes, it’s a thing) since 2010.
 She has narrated for the StarShipSofa Podcast Magazine since Tony C. Smith started running fiction and found out that she reads aloud to her husband.
 She quickly became his go-to-girl when he wanted poetry read.
 As a result of that affinity with poetry, and because she does her best work when she has a Cause (a budding superheroine?), she decided to take up as Science Fiction Poetry’s Spokesperson.
 She produced the sporadic podcast, which ran as part of StarShipSofa, called Poetry Planet and is a member of the Science Fiction and Fantasy Poetry Association (SFPA) and currently serves as Membership Chair, Volunteer Wrangler and Communications Coordinator.
 She has reviewed genre poetry for Amazing Stories Magazine and the SFPA’s Star*Line magazine and edited an issue of the SFPA’s online journal, Eye to the Telescope on the theme of Music.
 She continues to narrate stories for StarShipSofa and other podcasts (notably EscapePod, PodCastle and Tales to Terrify) and audio book narrations.